 As soon as we arrived in Saigon on 30th December the first thing we noticed, well we couldn’t avoid it, was Abba’s ‘Happy New Year’ belting out from every shop, restaurant and hotel.
 In fact anywhere with a sound system was blasting it out.
 Whenever I hear it now it takes me right back to New Year in Ho Chi Minh City.

 Vietnam has apparently adopted this song as their New Year theme tune and by the end of the first day if we couldn’t hear it playing we found ourselves humming it!

 New Year at The Rex Hotel, HCMC

-If you ever get the chance to celebrate Saigon style it’ll be a New Year to remember and on this the day of the Lunar New Year I wish you all a very happy, healthy year of the dragon and as the Vietnamese would say “Chúc Mừng Năm Mới!”
+If you ever get the chance to celebrate New Year Saigon style it’ll be one to remember.
+On this, the day of the Lunar New Year, I wish you all a very happy, healthy year and as the Vietnamese would say “Chúc Mừng Năm Mới!”

 PIN IT FOR LATER…!